Symmetric random walks on Homeo+(R): Properties of -invariant measures

-If there is a discrete orbit, then the counting measure on it is a Radon measure that is $G$-invariant.
-In particular, it is also $P$-invariant for any probability measure $\mu$ on $G$.
-The next two lemmas provide converses to this fact.
+If there is a discrete orbit, then the counting measure on it is a Radon measure that is $G$-invariant, and in particular, it is also $P$-invariant for any probability measure $\mu$ on $G$.
+The next two lemmas provide converses to this fact.\looseness=-1

-\begin{lemma} Let $\mu$ be a symmetric probability measure on $\mathrm{Homeo}^+ ({\bf R})$ whose support is finite and generates an irreducible group $G$.
+\begin{lemma} Let $\mu$ be a symmetric probability measure on $\mathrm{Homeo}^+ ({\mathbf R})$ whose support is finite and generates an irreducible\vadjust{\goodbreak} group $G$.
 Let $\nu$ be a $P$-invariant Radon measure on the real line.
-If there is a discrete orbit, then $\nu$ is supported on the union of discrete orbits and is totally invariant. \end{lemma}

-\begin{proof} If there is a discrete orbit $O$, it can be parametrized by ${\bf Z}$ and then the action of $G$ on $O$ is by integer translations.
-In this situation, the normal subgroup $G^1$ formed by the elements acting trivially on $O$ is recurrent by Polya's theorem \cite{Polya}.
+If there is a discrete orbit, then $\nu$ is supported on the union of discrete orbits and is totally invariant. \end{lemma} \begin{pf} If there is a discrete orbit $O$, it can be parametrized by ${\mathbf Z}$ and then the action of $G$ on $O$ is by integer translations.
+In this situation, the normal subgroup $G^1$ formed by the elements acting trivially on $O$ is recurrent by Polya's theorem~\cite{Polya}.
 Let $\mu^1$ be the (symmetric) measure on $G^1$ obtained by balayage of $\mu$ to $G^1$.
-Observe that the restriction of $\nu$ to each component $C$ of ${\bf R} \setminus O $ is a finite measure that is invariant for the Markov chain induced by $\mu^1$ on $C$.
-It now follows from Lemma~\ref{L:bi-infiniteness} (or from \cite[Proposition 5.7]{DKN}) that this measure is supported on $\mathrm{Fix}(G^1) \cap \overline{C}$, the set of global fixed points for the group $G^1$ contained in the closure of $C$.
-As a consequence, $G$ acts by ``integer translations'' on the support of $\nu$, which consists of discrete orbits.
-To see that $\nu$ is invariant, notice that for each atom $x \in {\bf R}$, the function $g \mapsto \nu (g(x))$ viewed as a function defined on $G / G^1 \sim {\bf Z}$ is harmonic and positive, and hence, constant. \end{proof}

-\begin{lemma} Let $\mu$ be a symmetric probability measure on $\mathrm{Homeo}^+ ({\bf R})$ whose support is finite and generates an irreducible group $G$.
+Observe that the restriction of $\nu$ to each component $C$ of ${\mathbf R} \setminus O $ is a finite measure that is invariant for the Markov chain induced by $\mu^1$ on $C$.
+It now follows from Lemma \ref {Lbi-infiniteness} (or from \cite{DKN}, Proposition 5.7) that this measure is supported on $\operatorname{Fix}(G^1) \cap\ovverline{C}$, the set of global fixed points for the group $G^1$ contained in the closure of $C$.
+As a consequence, $G$ acts by ``integer translations'' on the support of~$\nu$, which consists of discrete orbits.
+To see that $\nu$ is invariant, notice that for each atom $x \in{\mathbf R}$, the function $g \mapsto\nu(g(x))$ viewed as a function defined on $G / G^1 \sim{\mathbf Z}$ is harmonic and positive and hence constant. \end{pf} \begin{lemma} Let $\mu$ be a symmetric probability measure on $\mathrm{Homeo}^+ ({\mathbf R})$ whose support is finite and generates an irreducible group $G$.
 Let $\nu$ be a $P$-invariant Radon measure on the real line.
-If the atomic part $\nu_a$ of $\nu$ is nontrivial, then it is supported on a union of discrete orbits. \end{lemma}
+If the atomic part $\nu_a$ of $\nu$ is nontrivial, then it is supported on a union of discrete orbits. \end{lemma} \begin{pf} Let $x\in{\mathbf R}$ be a point such that $\nu(x)>0$.
+Let $O = G(x)$ be the orbit of $x$ endowed with the discrete topology, and let $\ovverline{\nu}$ be the measure on $O$ defined by $\ovverline{\nu}(y):= \nu(y)$.
+Then $\ovverline {\nu}$ is an invariant measure for the Markov process induced by $\mu$ on $O$.